AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52277-admin-user-redirected-incorrectly-on-selecting-store-view-when-creating-new-order.md

 <u>Expected results</u>:

-The user should be redirected to the order page.
+The user is redirected to the order page.

 <u>Actual results</u>: